Revocable Living Trust Drafting Camp – Sept. 2022

 - Come ready to participate, learn, and have fun!

-Cancellation Policy: Any enrollee in an ElderCounsel course (excluding online courses in the Learning Center) that cancels at least 10 business days in advance of the start of the course will be eligible for a full refund.
+Cancellation Policy: Any enrollee in an ElderCounsel course (excluding online courses in the Learning Center) that cancels:

-- Any cancellations within 3-10 business days of the start of a course, will receive a full refund less a $250 cancellation fee.
+- Within 3-10 business days of the start of a course, will be charged a $250 cancellation fee; and